smartgov-liris/SmartGovLezModelUFD/README.md

 For any extra information about the project, you may contact :
 - Veronique Deslandres : veronique.deslandres@liris.cnrs.fr
-- Paul Breugnot : paul.breugnot@etu.emse.fr
+- Paul Breugnot : paul.breugnot@univ-fcomte.fr